dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/process-flows.md

 Explanation: During the elicitation phase, Process Flows are used to aid in visualizing existing or proposed processes, facilitating discussions with stakeholders.

 Question: In Process Flow diagrams, what do diamonds typically represent?
-A: Decision points in the process.
+A: Decision points in the process flow sequence.
 B: Specific financial transactions or costs.
 C: Individual team member roles and tasks.
 D: External stakeholders or customer interactions.